mscsy0104/mscsy0104/README.md

 ---

 # 👋 Hello, World!
-I am **Florence**, A passionate data engineer with experience in building reliable data pipelines, leveraging Python and data processing skills to create impactful solutions.
+I am **Florence**, A passionate data engineer with experience in building reliable data pipelines using Python and data processing technologies, and developing cleansing algorithms that meet business requirements.

 ---